husqvarnagroup/smart-garden-testing-hardware/README.md

 - isolation / loss: `10 * log₁₀(1 - 1/N²) = 20 dB`
 - required resistor value: `R = Z₀ * (N-1) / (N+1) ≅ 40.91 Ω`

+## Lemonbeat Dongle

+The directory `lemonbeat_dongle/` contains a BNW version of the Lemonbeat dongle.

+See [design goals](lemonbeat_dongle/doc/design_goals.md) for a brief description of the goals and intended features.

 # Further Info

 Further information is available in